monstajoe2002/giu-job-portal-project/README.md

-# giu-job-portal-project
+# GIU Job Portal
-Click here to view the source code to the website
+Click [here](https://github.com/monstajoe2002/giu-job-portal-website) to view the source code to the website